Health & Biohacking

 Pure creatine monohydrate, micronised, no additives.

-Tip: start simple (500 g), then switch to a long-term format if you truly integrate it.
+Tip: start simple (500 g), then move to a long-term format if you truly integrate it.

 Safety

-Creatine is one of the most studied supplements.
-Available data suggest a good safety profile in healthy adults at typical doses.
+The safety of creatine monohydrate is well documented in the scientific literature.
+Available data suggest a good safety profile in healthy adults at standard doses.

 Scientific sources